Before jumping to the explanation let’s define the glucose tablets or pills, first.

-Before a patient gets into hypoglycemia, how could a patient prevent a low blood glucose level?
+Before a patient gets into hypoglycemia, how could the patient prevent a low blood glucose level?

-Diabetic patients should take great care of their blood glucose level.
+Diabetic patients should take great care of their blood glucose levels.
 Here are some tips and recommendations that can help to maintain a normal blood glucose level.

 - Check regularly blood glucose level before it goes to a low-level condition.